flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 **Exceptions allowed**: No

-A module in the [flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) has type `git`, but specifies a local path using `path`.
+A module in the [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) has type `git`, but specifies a local path using `path`.

 It must point to a web resource and use `url` property.